teamniteo/handbook/4_Marketing-Support/support.md

 # Handling Support Requests

-Email support is managed by [Intercom](https://app.intercom.io), a customer messaging platform that supports multiple channels including live chat.
-Support requests are sent via our contact forms or directly, and through Intercom's Messenger.
+Email support is managed by [Intercom](https://app.intercom.io), a customer messaging platform that supports multiple channels.
+Support requests are sent via our contact forms, directly to support email address, Facebook Pages, and through Intercom's Messenger (live chat).

-Read everything we have on product websites (don’t forget the footer links), [Support repository](https://github.com/niteoweb/support/), our blogs and help centers – multiple times.
-Most questions visitors and members ask are answered on these pages.
+Read everything we have on our product websites (don’t forget the footer links), [Support repository](https://github.com/niteoweb/support/), our blogs and help centers – multiple times.
+Most questions visitors and users ask are answered on these pages.

 ## General Instructions

 1. Do not reply to tickets which are assigned to other agents, unless they are away and won't be back within 24 hours.

 2. Try to reply to customers as soon as possible.
-Always process tickets from oldest to most recent.
+Always process tickets from oldest to newest.

 3. Do not leave the customer without a reply for more than one work day.
 If nothing else, let them know we're looking into the issue.
 Nothing is worse than being ignored by support when you have issues.

 4. Try to close tickets with just a single email instead of bouncing multiple emails with the user.
 That means be concise and resourceful.

 5. Offer recommendations when in context.
-For example, a plugin is blocked by the system.
+For example: a plugin is blocked by the system.
 We don't just tell the user that the plugin is blocked for a reason but we offer recommendations as a solution.

 6. Make sure you read the ticket history with that person before replying.
 It might have information that’s relevant to the new ticket.

 7. Be nice to all who send an email even if they’re very rude (and some will be).
 Keep calm, reply with facts and thank them for any feedback.
-If they’re worried about their refund, cancellation or anything else, let them know we’ll do our all to fix things in their interest.
+If they’re worried about their refund, cancellation or anything else, let them know we’ll do our best to fix things in their interest.

 8. The conversation can be informal and smilies are allowed when in context.